Yousef4008/door_locker/README.md

   - Observe the Control_ECU making intelligent decisions based on user inputs.

 # Project Structure
-HMI_ECU_Code/: Contains the code for the HMI_ECU microcontroller.
+HMI_ECU_Code: Contains the code for the HMI_ECU microcontroller.
-Control_ECU_Code/: Holds the code for the Control_ECU microcontroller.
+Control_ECU_Code: Holds the code for the Control_ECU microcontroller.
-Circuit_Diagram/: Provides the circuit diagram for connecting the components.
+Circuit_Diagram: Provides the circuit diagram for connecting the components.